I. General Considerations

 Dental Hygiene students are assessed through their student account an annual premium of $25.00 per year for professional liability coverage during their clinical patient experiences while they are a student in the professional dental hygiene program.
 These experiences begin early in the first semester of the professional curriculum and continue each semester until graduation.
 Individual student volunteer activities or employment in private practice is not included within this coverage.

 All students will be assigned an advisor who is a full time Dental Hygiene faculty member.
 The advisors will make every effort to be helpful and aware of the student’s progress.
 Although the advisor will schedule regular appointments, students are encouraged to consult with them at any time they have a need.
 In the event a student is not comfortable with the assigned advisor, he or she may request a change of advisor by talking with the desired advisor and her/his current advisor.
-In addition, each incoming student will be assigned a “senior-student-advisor” (a second year student mentor).
-The senior student will offer information and guidance to the first year student.
+In addition, each incoming student will be assigned a “senior-student-advisor” (a second year or third year student mentor).
+The mentor will offer information and guidance to the first or second year student.

 Student Members of the American Dental Hygienists’ Association